Learn to Transpose, Step by Step

 I guess: not longer than a second or three...

-It sounds weird ! ! !
+It sounds HORRIBLE ! ! !

 If a flute player sees the note C and plays it, you will indeed hear the

-But if an A-clarinet player sees the note C and plays it, you actually
+But if a B-flat clarinet player sees the note C and plays it, you actually

 Transposing is to summarize in three steps: